 March 2015, the Zoo earned prestigious five-year accreditation by the Association of Zoos and

-Aquariums (AZA), and its new veterinary hospital became the first at a zoo in North America to
+Aquariums (AZA), and its new Catherine Lowry Straz Veterinary Hospital became the first at a zoo in North America to

 be accredited by the American Animal Hospital Association (AAHA).
 As the top-attended zoo in